Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning

 \subsubsection{Bird Image Data}

 Since many of the species classifications have few associated images, we first broadly group species into 9 coarser groups.
-For example we group the Baird Sparrow and Black Throated Sparrow into one Sparrow class.
-For reproducability, details on the grouping scheme can be found in the supplementary material online.
+For example, we group the Baird Sparrow and Black Throated Sparrow into one Sparrow class.
+Details on the grouping scheme can be found in the Appendix.
 This leads to 9 possible outcome labels and 5514 images (instances that do not fit into one of these categories are excluded from analysis).
 The number of images across each class is not evenly balanced.
 So, we subsample overrepresented classes in order to get roughly equal number of images per class.
-This yields an analysis dataset of 3538 images, which is then partitioned into a training, validation, and testing datasets of 2489, 520, and 529 images respectively.
-We train the ResNet18 architecture, pre-trained on ImageNet, on our dataset.
-We minimized cross-entropy loss using PyTorch's built-in stochastic gradient descent algorithm.
-We specified a learning rate of 0.001 along with momentum equal to 0.9, and the learning rate was decayed by a factor of $0.1$ every 7 epochs.
-This achieves an accuracy of 86.57\% on the testing set.
+This yields a dataset of 3538 images, which is then partitioned into training, validation, and testing datasets of 2489, 520, and 529 images respectively.
+We train the ResNet18 architecture (pre-trained on ImageNet) \citep{he2016deep} on our dataset and achieve an accuracy of 86.57\% on the testing set.
 For computational convenience and statistical efficiency, we consolidate the 312 available binary attributes into ordinal attributes.
 (With too many attributes, some combinations of values may rarely or never co-occur, which leads to data fragmentation.)
 For example, four binary attributes describing ``back pattern'' (solid, spotted, striped, or multi-colored), are consolidated into one attribute \texttt{Back Pattern} taking on five possible values: the 4 designations above and an additional category if the attribute is missing.
 Even once this consolidation is performed, there still exist many attributes with a large number of possible values, so we group together similar values.
-For example we group dark colors such as gray, black, and brown into one category and warm colors such as red, yellow, and orange into another.
-Other attributes are consolidated similarly, as described in the supplementary material.
+For example, we group dark colors such as gray, black, and brown into one category and warm colors such as red, yellow, and orange into another.
+Other attributes are consolidated similarly, as described in the Appendix.
 After the above preprocessing, for each image we have a predicted label from the CNN and 26 ordinal attributes.